 The creditor has four options to enforce the judgment.
 They have to apply to the court to have these enforced.
 Creditors will pursue the option that will bring them the greatest return of money.

 This requires you to report to court to have your financial affairs examined.
 You will have to provide requested documents and answer questions about your financial affairs.
 If you fail to attend, a court warrant maybe issued for your arrest.

 The court will order your employer or bank manager to make regular deductions from your wages or bank account and give the money to the creditor.
 These deductions can be quite large.
 You cannot garnish government benefits; however, if they are deposited into a bank account, the account might be debited.

 Writ of Levy of Property

 For debts greater than $2000, your creditor can make you bankrupt.
 This will allow a trustee to sell assets, such as your house or car, and in some circumstances receive income contributions (a deduction from your wage).
-This would be considered as the most severe enforcement.
+This would be considered the most severe enforcement.
 For more information on bankruptcy and income contributions, please refer to our bankruptcy page.